 But with a new job, an unlikely but satisfying friend combo, additional entries to "The Boy Book" and many difficult decisions help Ruby to see that there is, indeed, life outside the Tate Universe.

-Review: I adored reading the first Ruby Oliver book so I eagerly dived into this one.
+I adored reading the first Ruby Oliver book (The Boyfriend List) so I eagerly dived into The Boy Book.
 We pick up again pretty much where we left in the first book.
 But Ruby now seems a lot more wiser and a lot more sure of herself.

 It is similar to the first book – there are still high school dramas, boy crushes, ridiculous situations and great analyse from Ruby.

 I read this so quickly that I was a bit disappointed when it ended.
-I honestly cannot wait to see what happens next to Ruby.
+To be honest I cannot wait to see what happens next to Ruby.

 I loved Ruby’s world and everything in it, but this book does make me glad that I am no longer a teenager!
 Although go Ruby for attempting to sort out all the issues that occurred in the last book.
 I don’t think I as a teenager would have been brave enough to do it.